 If, based on the above questions, you think that our ready-to-wear selection of corsets won't suit...
 Then bespoke is for you!
 Whether you need a custom size of one of our regular styles or whether you're dreaming of something completely different, we can make it happen.
 For Miss Sweets, she knew almost right away that she wanted a fully bespoke corset: "While I adore [Angela Friedman's] RTW corset styles, they are designed for much smaller busts than mine, and generally for shorter statures.
 Though Angela has created corsets for full-bust clients before, we quickly determined that between my height and my bust size, the best thing to do would be to create a brand-new pattern, rather than customize an existing one.
 I decided to invest in a fully bespoke corset– brand-new patterns and designs would be created just for me, and I could pick any fabrics, trims, and embellishments I wanted (as far as my budget allowed)."
-Click here to read the full article for Part 1 of her series.
+Read the full article about Sweet Nothings' Custom Corset Journey in Part 1 of her series.

 Part II: Talking with Angela Friedman

 Onto the fittings!
-In Part 2, we delve into the multiple fittings required for a fully custom sized corset for a client who has both a large cup size and is quite tall.
+In Part 2 of A Custom Corset Journey, we delve into the multiple fittings required for a fully custom sized corset for a client who has both a large cup size and is quite tall.
 (It required a special order of extra-long boning and a busk, the front closure, as we didn't stock a long enough size for ready to wear corsets.)
 Because the client's size was somewhat in-flux throughout the process, we did 1 measurement fitting and 3 mock up toile fittings prior to making the final corset.
 Many corsets can be made effectively with only 1 mock up fitting, but with the client's weight loss, we determined the extra fittings were worth it.

 During corset mock up fittings, we use a quickly made toile (a cheap, quick, unlined garment) to test-fit the garment.
 We use that information to change the paper pattern that will guide cutting the actual fabric panels later on.
 This can be done remotely through the mail, but we prefer to have in-person fittings when possible.
-The toile fittings help us to establish sizing details such as how tight to make the waist, how much bust support and lift is needed, and whether the wearer might need more breathing room, etc. We then use the remaining time to discuss design details like lace placement, the shape of the neckline, where the seam lines hit, etc. Click here to read the full explanation of this particular experience with fittings in Part 2.
+The toile fittings help us to establish sizing details such as how tight to make the waist, how much bust support and lift is needed, and whether the wearer might need more breathing room, etc. We then use the remaining time to discuss design details like lace placement, the shape of the neckline, where the seam lines hit, etc. You can read the full account of Sweets' experience with custom corset fittings in Part 2.

 Part III: Ordering, Fitting, Seasoning, Loving

 After the fittings have concluded, it's finally time to start to actually make the corset.
 (Typically the actual corsetmaking takes up less than half of the time of the full process - most of it goes into fittings, patternmaking, and design decisions.)
-Whilst I moved on to the cutting-and-sewing stage of the order, Sweet Nothings summed up her experience in working with us on this project in Part 3.
+Whilst I moved on to the cutting-and-sewing stage of the order, Sweet Nothings summed up her experience in working with us on this project in Part 3 of her custom corset review.
 She begins by detailing the various costs associated with a bespoke corset order: